Nearly 100 Dogs Rescued From Fayette County Home, Several Found Dead

 UNIONTOWN, Pa.
 (KDKA) — Nearly 100 dogs were rescued from a home in Fayette County.

 Cross Your Paws Rescue says 99 dogs were rescued from a hoarding situation in Uniontown on Monday.
-The dogs are now being taken care of by the rescue organization.READ MORE: Pittsburgh Woman Injured After Apartment Ceiling Collapses
+The dogs are now being taken care of by the rescue organization.READ MORE: Pittsburgh Picks Out 2021 Christmas Tree

 “After a full day of respirators and assistance from authorities, we have all of the dogs out of this hell they had been living in for far too long,” Cross Your Paws Rescue said in a Facebook post.